pedegie/stats/README.md

 ## Overview
-**Stats** is lightweight `Map` and `Collection` (and its children, like `Queue` / `List` / etc.) Decorator which saves to file current `size` of `Collection` on every each access if it changes its size - on reading side library can push data to monitoring tools like [Graphite](https://graphiteapp.org/), [ElasticSearch](https://www.elastic.co/) or makes data available to [Prometheus](https://prometheus.io/) and other pull-based inspection tools.
+**Stats** is lightweight `Map` and `Collection` decorator which saves to file current `size` of `Map/Collection` on every each access if it changes its size - on reading side library can push data to monitoring tools like [Graphite](https://graphiteapp.org/), [ElasticSearch](https://www.elastic.co/) or makes data available to [Prometheus](https://prometheus.io/) and other pull-based inspection tools.

-Library is build on top of [Chronicle-Queue](https://github.com/OpenHFT/Chronicle-Queue) which gives us huge advantage of super low latency and persistent data if crash happens or if we want to postpone publishing collected statistics.
+Library is build on top of [Chronicle-Queue](https://github.com/OpenHFT/Chronicle-Queue) giving us huge advantage of super low latency and persistence if crash occurs or if we want to postpone publishing collected statistics.

 ## Motivation
 The problem I have to deal with almost all my projects was: "How to monitor **efficiently** thread pools, without *observer-effect*?".
 I believe thread pools are the most important parts in correctly designed system, when it comes to monitoring, collecting statistics, scaling, debugging and bottleneck recognition.

-When you design your system, there are (or at least should be) separate thread pools for different responsibilities: thread pool which connects to database, services which asks network for data also usually need a thread pool, for example most of HTTP client libraries use thread pools, some CPU-bound workload delegated to separate pool or just simple Akka actor consuming messages from queue which is served by Dispatcher.
-We can say, that our system is divided into multiple parts separated by thread pools.
+When you design your system there are (or at least should be) separate thread pools for different responsibilities: thread pool which connects to database, services which ask network for data also usually need a thread pool, for example most of HTTP client libraries use thread pools, some CPU-bound workload delegated to separate pool or just simple Akka actor consuming messages from queue which is served by Dispatcher.
+We can say that our system is divided into multiple parts separated by thread pools.
 What if we could get notification each time when pool is saturated?
 It's easy to point then **this** part of system is overload additionally with real-time monitoring we can just prevent overloading system by taking some actions **before** system becomes unresponsive or in the worst case crash.